bfairkun/sQTL/README.md

 Install dependencies with conda:
 `conda env create --file environment.yaml`

-Other dependencies that I could not include on conda include the scripts for leafcutter and eigenMT.
-For each of these I have my own fork with small modifications that are required for this pipeline to work:
+Other dependencies that I could not include on conda include the scripts for leafcutter .
+I have my own fork with small modifications that are required for this pipeline to work:

-[eigenMT](https://github.com/bfairkun/eigenMT): fixed a bug that I think is dependent on the version of numpy or python used.

 [leafcutter](https://github.com/bfairkun/leafcutter): modified script to allow nonconventional chromosome names (eg: 2A)